-International South Pole offices
+International South Pole offices and activities not associated with Australian mandates

-Non-quantified sources
+Attributable non-quantified sources

-South Pole was unable to obtain information about the technology used in the air conditioning (AC) systems and any natural gas consumption of the buildings where South Pole had its offices in 2020.
+South Pole was unable to obtain information about the technology used in the air conditioning (AC) systems and any natural gas consumption of the buildings where South Pole had its offices in 2019.

 These emission sources are estimated to each be immaterial (<1% of the total emissions) and are thus non-quantified in the carbon inventory.
-"In Australia, it makes sense for us to make our local operations carbon neutral as a way to lead by example and 'walk the talk'."